MiquelMarinoEspinosa/Bowling-Game-Kata-PHP/README.md

 $> make coverage
 ```

-- The solution kata will be implemented and explained at `solution` branch
+- The solution kata will be implemented and explained at the `README.md` file at the `solution` branch